livingdocsIO/documentation/reference-docs/project-config/media_types.md

 Added in: `release-2020-07`

-Media-Types describe the content you can manage in the Media Library.
-You can configure the metadata you want to manage per Media-Type by using the same metadata schema as on Content-Types.
+`Media Types` describe the content you can manage in the Media Library.
+You can configure the metadata you want to manage per `Media Type` by using the same metadata schema as on Content-Types.
 The Media Library will provide forms to edit this data.
+If no `Media Type` config is provided it falls back to a default config where `title`, `caption`, `source` and `description` will be taken as metadata.

 `release-2020-07` includes the first version of this feature.
 It has these limitations:
 - You can only configure 1 mediaType and it has to have the handle `image`.